EdTech and the Adaptive Learning Process

 “We love mistakes because mistakes give us insight into how a student is thinking.”

 To say that Jessie Woolley-Wilson is a force to be reckoned with in the EdTech world would be an understatement.
-Jessie is President and CEO of DreamBox Learning, and formerly spent time at Kaplan, LeapFrog SchoolHouse and Blackboard.
+Jessie of DreamBox Learning, and formerly spent time at Kaplan, LeapFrog SchoolHouse and Blackboard.

 Jessie has an intriguing way of looking at life and business in the form of chapters.
 The development of DreamBox can be described as a journey from one chapter to the next influenced by the adaptive learning process.